 Parenting has changed quite a bit in the last 30 or 40 years, and a lot of those changes could easily be attributed to the rising level of technology.
-Before the advent of the internet, there wasn’t a much public opinion about the ‘correct’ way to raise children, if there even is such a thing.
+Before the advent of the internet, there wasn’t much public opinion about the ‘correct’ way to raise children, if there even is such a thing.
 Instead, parents would simply step back and let their children explore the relative safety of the world in ways that most parents today would instantly scoff.
-Parents are no longer comfortable letting their children ride bikes around town without some sort of adult supervision, and their positions are based entirely on fear.
+Parents are no longer comfortable letting their children ride bikes around town without some sort of adult supervision, or shoot bb guns, and their positions are based entirely in fear.
 They fear something might happen to their child that could be considered traumatic, and that fear translates to overprotection.

 You might have heard this buzz-phrase before, but what does it really mean?
 The idea is fairly simply: it describes the act of parenting while hovering over your children so they are constantly protected in a bubble of your attention.
 Parents that operate in this manner often don’t realize what sort of harm they are bestowing upon their children.
 By consistently protecting them from even the smallest dangers of the world while also doing everything for them, you’re doing nothing but raising them to be dependent on outside influence.
 This means that when your children are grown, they won’t know how to adequately deal with the pressures and pitfalls of life.

 Nearly an entire generation of American children are growing up under such parentage, and with the way parents view other parents in society through social media, many have fallen into the trap that forces them to believe helicopter parenting is the best parenting method.
 Any parents who aren’t totally involved in every aspect of their child’s lives must be subpar parents, according to the standards of society, but that isn’t true at all.
 In fact, research has shown that children need to be taught self-reliance and sufficiency as early as possible for optimal psychological growth.